How to Contribute#

 Building the documentation locally#

-We recommend that you build and view the documentation website locally, before you push it.
-To do so, first navigate to docs/.
-All subsequent commands should be run from within this directory.
+We recommend that you build and view the documentation website locally, before you push your proposed changes.

 cd docs